Karnataka Data Center Power Tariff 2026: Complete Breakdown

 Bengaluru Market Dynamics

-- Land scarcity: Premium locations in Whitefield, Electronic City command high prices
+- Land scarcity: Premium locations in Whitefield and Electronic City command high prices

 - Water availability: Bengaluru's water crisis affects cooling infrastructure planning

-- Grid reliability: Some industrial areas experience more outages than Mumbai/Chennai
+- Grid reliability: Some industrial areas need robust backup planning

 - Fiber connectivity: Strong domestic connectivity, growing international routes